Age and health concerns about Joe Biden: Post-presidency (2025–present)

-Claims and revelations

-In April 2025, Amie Parnes, co-author of Fight: Inside the Wildest Battle for the White House (2025), indicated that Biden's inner circle, including First Lady Jill Biden, Mike Donilon, and Steve Ricchetti, bore the greatest amount of responsibility for concealing Biden's decline from the public.
+Amie Parnes, co-author of Fight: Inside the Wildest Battle for the White House (2025), said in April 2025 that Biden's inner circle, including First Lady Jill Biden, Mike Donilon, and Steve Ricchetti, bore the greatest amount of responsibility for concealing Biden's decline from the public.
 Parnes added that by the time his term ended, Biden was "a shell of himself".

 In May 2025, Axios released the full five hours of audio of Biden's interview with special counsel Robert Hur.
 The interview was conducted on October 8–9, 2023.
-In the interview, Biden struggled to find the right words and dates when recounting the time of his son Beau's death, acknowledged that he might have wanted to keep a classified document "just for posterity's sake", described a trip to Mongolia on a tangent when asked about classified documents, joked that he was "a young man" at the outset of the interview, and gave an inconsistent answer on whether he gave instructions about where to find classified documents in his home.
-Lisa Lerer of The New York Times described the interview as providing further evidence that Biden's acuity worsened throughout his presidency.
-"The Hur tapes reveal the president exactly as a majority of Americans believed him to be — and as Democrats repeatedly insisted he was not", she wrote, adding that Hur's "sympathetic, well-meaning, elderly man with a poor memory" description "is not merely valid, it is irrefutable".
+In the interview, Biden struggled to find the right words and dates when recounting the time of his son Beau's death, acknowledged that he might have wanted to keep a classified document "just for posterity's sake", described a trip to Mongolia on a tangent when asked about classified documents, joked that he was "a young man", and gave an inconsistent answer to the question of whether he gave instructions about where to find classified documents in his home.
+Lisa Lerer of The New York Times stated that the interview provided further evidence that Biden's acuity worsened throughout his presidency.
+"The Hur tapes reveal the president exactly as a majority of Americans believed him to be—and as Democrats repeatedly insisted he was not", she wrote.
+Lerer added that Hur's characterization of Biden as a "sympathetic, well-meaning, elderly man with a poor memory" was "not merely valid", but was "irrefutable".

 That same month, Axios journalist Alex Thompson and CNN anchorman Jake Tapper published the book Original Sin, which levied claims against the Democratic Party of systemically covering up evidence of cognitive decline in Biden.
 The book alleges anecdotes such as Biden failing to recognize actor George Clooney during a fundraiser and forgetting the name of his national security adviser, Jake Sullivan, with the administration reportedly limiting the president's contacts to close advisors and family members while publicly downplaying Biden's mental issues.
-Sullivan denied the book's allegations that Biden failed to recall his name.
-A spokesperson for Biden said, "We continue to await anything that shows where Joe Biden had to make a presidential decision or where national security was threatened or where he was unable to do his job.
-In fact, the evidence points to the opposite — he was a very effective president."
+Tapper said that the White House was most concerned about, and sought to remove, the "well-meaning, elderly man with a poor memory" line from the Hur report.